ClarytyLLC/docs/src/docs/tutorials/pages/testing-and-debugging-engines.md

 ### Engine Output Validation API (Beta)

-We understand that writing valid engine output for the first time can be difficult and confusing.
+you understand that writing valid engine output for the first time can be difficult and confusing.
 To make it easier to write conforming output, Veritone provides a simple HTTP POST endpoint that you can use to test the validity of your engine's output.

 For example, to validate a speech-to-text engine, you can make the following call: